 The University of Tasmania is number one in the country for Full-Time Employment and Skills Development in the pharmacy field of study, according to The Good Universities Guide 2018.

-Analysis from The Good Universities Guide, published by Good Education Group, shows UTAS also achieves a five-star Social Equity rating and possesses the third highest proportion of non-school leavers in the country (84 per cent of the student cohort).
+Analysis from The Good Universities Guide, published by Good Education Media, shows UTAS also achieves a five-star Social Equity rating and possesses the third highest proportion of non-school leavers in the country (84 per cent of the student cohort).

 This positions UTAS as a prime destination for non-traditional students to pursue a career in the healthcare industry.
 Healthcare is predicted to have very strong demand for graduates as the population ages and increases.